philippbayer/Things-a-scientist-is-suppposed-to-know/README.md

 * How to engage or integrate your students in your group
 * How to make sure your students finish on time
 * How to keep in contact with your students after they finish
-* How to write letters of recommendation/references for your past lab members (thanks Archa Fox/@AFox_Perth!)
+* How to write letters of recommendation/references for your past lab members (thanks Dr. Archa Fox/@AFox_Perth!)

 # Communication skills

-This section comes from David Eccles/@gringene_bio, slightly amended.
+This section comes from Dr. David Eccles/@gringene_bio, slightly amended.
 Thank you!

 * How to listen
 * How to respect the opinions of others